gordonlc18/Team-Profile-Generator/README.md

 ## Tests

-To test, please install the Jest package and running `npm run test` npm test
+To test, please install the Jest package and run `npm run test`.

 ## Questions